git-emran/DevNotes/Projects/Emran-Resume.typ

 #work(
   title: "Lead UX/UI Designer",
+  location: "Austin, Texas, USA",
-  location: "MarketTime LLC",
+  company: "MarketTime LLC",
-  company: "Pixels & Profit Interactive",
   dates: dates-helper(start-date: "Jun 2020", end-date: "May 2023"),
 )

--Achieved WCAG compliance for an enterprise grade system in 2 months.
+- Achieved WCAG compliance for an enterprise grade system in 2 months.
 Collaboratively designed a new payment processing feature named “mtPay” with a 95% user adoption rate.
 Ensured seamless migration from Angular 3 to Angular 10.

-#work(
-  title: "Code Conjurer Intern",
-  location: "Silicon Suburb, CA",
-  company: "Bits & Bytes Consulting",
-  dates: dates-helper(start-date: "Jun 2022", end-date: "Aug 2022"),
-)

-- Developed a cross-platform mobile app that turned every user into a potential paparazzi
-- Led a security overhaul, heroically saving the company from the menace of "password123"
+- Implemented a design system, saving 60% on system upgrades, 50% increase in design deliver y and simplifying developer project transitions.
+- Ensured seamless migration from Angular 3 to Angular 10.
+- Boosted customer conversion rate from 20% to 88% and reduced drop off rate by 32% and Significantly reduced load time by 34% by redesigning and refactoring the website.

 == Projects

 #project(
   name: "Writer",
   // Role is optional
-  role: "Creator",
+  role: "",
   // Dates is optional
   dates: dates-helper(start-date: "Nov 2023", end-date: "Present"),
   // URL is also optional
   url: "www.github.com/git-emran/simple-notes/",
 )
-- Maintain open-source scheduler used by 7000+ users at the Claremont Consortium with TypeScript, React and MongoDB
-  - Manage PR reviews, bug fixes, and coordinate with college for releasing scheduling data and over \$1500 of yearly funding
-- Ensure 99.99% uptime during peak loads of 1M daily requests during course registration through redundant servers

-== Extracurricular Activities

-#extracurriculars(
-  activity: "Capture The Flag Competitions",
-  dates: dates-helper(start-date: "Jan 2021", end-date: "Present"),
-)
-- Founder of Les Amateurs (#link("https://amateurs.team")[amateurs.team]), currently ranked \#4 US, \#33 global on CTFTime (2023: \#4 US, \#42 global)
-- Organized AmateursCTF 2023 and 2024, with 1000+ teams solving at least one challenge and \$2000+ in cash prizes
-  - Scaled infrastructure using GCP, Digital Ocean with Kubernetes and Docker; deployed custom software on fly.io
-- Qualified for DEFCON CTF 32 and CSAW CTF 2023, two of the most prestigious cybersecurity competitions globally

-// #extracurriculars(
-//   activity: "Science Olympiad Volunteering",
-//   dates: "Sep 2023 --- Present"
-// )
-// - Volunteer and write tests for tournaments, including LA Regionals and SoCal State \@ Caltech

-// #certificates(
-//   name: "OSCP",
-//   issuer: "Offensive Security",
-//   // url: "",
-//   date: "Oct 2024",
-// )
+- A Markdown Text editor(Cross Platform Desktop app) with built in LSP (language server protocol), Syntax highlighting and completions you can build your coding documentation, as a student or a learner practice your DSA, or document your workflow in general using the markdown syntax and Vim motions.

 == Skills
-- *Programming Languages*: JavaScript, Python, C/C++, HTML/CSS, Java, Bash, R, Flutter, Dart
+- *Programming Languages*: JavaScript, Typescript, Python, C/C++, HTML/CSS, Java, Bash, R, Lua.
-- *Technologies*: React, Astro, Svelte, Tailwind CSS, Git, UNIX, Docker, Caddy, NGINX, Google Cloud Platform
+- *Technologies*: React, Astro, Angular, SolidJS, Svelte, Tailwind CSS, LangChain, Git, Linux, UNIX, Docker, Caddy, NGINX, Google Cloud Platform.